 Dune heath and lobelia lakes

-Unfortunately, the nutrient load in the vulnerable habitat types has become a problem.
-Excrement from the thousands of geese that occasionally occupy the area have led to a significant addition in nutrients, especially in the lobelia lakes and sand hollows, which has resulted in an increase in overgrowth as well as mud deposits in the shallow lakes.
+Unfortunately, nutrient pollution of these vulnerable nature types has become a problem.
+The excrement from the thousands of geese that periodically inhabit the area results in a significant nutrient input, especially to the lobelia lakes and dune depressions, leading to increased overgrowth and silt deposition in the shallow lakes.